 - Understand the traits and personality of each typography and find the match for your brand

-- Make sure the fonts you choose are legible, flexible, complementary with your other brand elements and can follow your growth
+- Make sure the fonts you choose are legible, flexible, complementary to your other brand elements, and can follow your growth

 - Establish a hierarchy of your fonts and outline this in your brand book